honkit/honkit/docs/faq.md

 This page gathers common questions and answers concerning the HonKit format and toolchain.

-Questions about the legacy platform at legacy.githon.com and the Editor are gather into the [help.legacy.githon.com's FAQ](http://help.legacy.githon.com/faq.html).

 #### How can I host/publish my book?

 Publish to [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/), and more.